PalaeoCarb/pymyami/README.md

   KspC: 1.87% max, 0.04% avg
   KS: 1.83% max, 0.10% avg
 ```
+Note that maximum deviations are seen when the change in Mg and Ca correlates, meaning that these deviations shouldn't be too important for palaeo-seawater calculations because the concentration of Mg and Ca tend to be anti-correlated through geological history.

 These differences arise from typo corrections in the original code, and pymyami should be closer to the original MIAMI model of Millerot and Pierrot (1998).